OVERVIEW: Morris Stulsaft Foundation has a strict focus on children and youth causes in the low-income areas of the Bay Area of California.

 FUNDING AREAS: Early childhood education, participation in the arts, pathways to work, educational support for children

-IP TAKE: Broaden your perspective of “children and youth grantmaking,” because MSF supports young adults up to 24 years old and funds job training, foster kids, early education, and arts education.
-This is an accessible and approachable grantmaker to know for Bay Area nonprofits.
+IP TAKE: MSF has historically supported young adults up to 24 years old and is an approachable grantmaker to know for Bay Area nonprofits.

+Most foundation grants are between $10,000 or $20,000.
+Past grants have been as low as $1,000 and as high as $50,000.
+Learn more about past local giving in the funder’s 990 forms.
 As a general rule, grantmaking is limited to the five San Francisco Bay Area counties of Alameda, Marin, northern San Mateo (extending south to Redwood City), San Francisco, and west Contra Costa.
-Most funding is program support, but capital requests are considered on an invitation-only basis.
-Multi-year grant requests are not considered, but subsequent requests may be considered for up to three consecutive years.
-Site visits are a possibility, but not a sure thing.
+Most funding is program support, but it considers capital requests on an invitation-only basis.
+It does not consider multi-year grant requests but it may consider subsequent requests for up to three consecutive years.

 The Stulsaft Foundation accepts unsolicited grant requests, and each program area has its own deadlines.
 To apply for an MSF grant, nonprofits use an online grants management portal.
 To get in touch, contact the staff at 415-561-6540 or Executive Director Derek Aspacher at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)